byui-cit/learning-modules/modules/js/apis/prepare1.md

 ## Authentication

 Some APIs are totally public and can be used by anyone, the PokeApi is one example of these.
-Other APIs are protected and you need to prove that you shuold be allowed to access it.
+Other APIs are protected and you need to prove that you should be allowed to access it.
 This can happen in many forms, but often involves a unique API key that is issued to you that you must send with every request.

 The [NPS API](https://www.nps.gov/subjects/developer/get-started.htm) is one such API.
 You can request a key that you should then use.
 Other APIs are more restrictive, you might have to pay and use a login to request access.

-You will need to look at the documentation for the API you want to use to see exactly how they wat you to send the key, but the NPS API uses a fairly common method, sending the key in the `header` information of the request.
+You will need to look at the documentation for the API you want to use to see exactly how they want you to send the key, but the NPS API uses a fairly common method, sending the key in the `header` information of the request.
 We will use the URL in the Getting started page as an example.
 It is requesting the alerts from two parks.

 ```javascript
 const baseUrl = "https://developer.nps.gov/api/v1/";